 Obtain legal assistance

-Getting charged with burglary in Kansas City and across Missouri is not something to be taken lightly.
+Getting charged with burglary in Kansas City and across Missouri is not something you should take lightly.
 If you’re in the unfortunate situation of facing these charges, it doesn’t mean the prosecutor can prove you’re guilty.
 The prosecution must establish beyond a reasonable doubt that indeed you committed the crime of burglary.
-In order to be able to counter the evidence presented by the prosecution, you definitely need a qualified criminal defense attorney by your side.
+In order to be able to counter the evidence presented by the prosecution, you definitely need a qualified criminal defense attorney.
 It’s almost impossible to battle charges on your own against a prosecutor who has unlimited state resources.